Components of State Anti-Bullying Laws and Regulations

 How are bullying and cyberbullying defined in Oregon anti-bullying laws and regulations?

-Oregon anti-bullying laws include the following definitions of bullying or harassing behavior:
+Oregon anti-bullying laws include the following definitions of cyberbullying, harassment, intimidation, or bullying:

 (1) “Cyberbullying” means the use of any electronic communication device to harass, intimidate or bully.